 Iwamoto-Watanabe Laboratory (IWL) is a research laboratory in Graduate School of Informatics and Engineering, the University of Electro-Communications (UEC).
 We design cryptographic algorithms and provide theoretical analyses of current cryptographic protocols by mathematical tools such as complexity theory and information theory.
-We aim to consider every angle of security sysmtes in collaboration with Sakiyama Lab., Li Lab., and Sugawara Lab., which are laboratries that mainly focus on hardware security.
+We aim to consider every angle of security sysmtes in collaboration with Sakiyama-Miyahara Lab., Li Lab., and Sugawara Lab., which are laboratries that mainly focus on hardware security.

 A paper on revocable identity-based encryption was accepted to Designs, Codes and Cryptography.